 - Cooking Lake-Blackfoot Provincial Recreation Area.
 Immediately south of Elk Island National Park, this 97 square km area is a fantastic spot for nature lovers and an important staging area for horseback riding and cross country skiing.
 The Canadian Birkebeiner Ski Festival takes place here.

 - Elk Island National Park.
 Established in 1906 as Canada's first wildlife sanctuary, then in 1913 as a National Park, Elk Island is an amazing treasure just 15 minutes east of Sherwood Park.
+Go at dusk or dawn, during the month of June for the best viewing opportunities of the little red bison calves.
 Canoe & kayak rentals, golf, hiking trails, camping and cabins are all available in the park.